wp-plugins/sp-client-document-manager/readme.txt

 * Tightened up code for the uploader
 * Fixed multiple instances of upload form
 * Fixed UI compatibility with 3.6

+= 1.8.3 =

+* Fixed issue jquery UI styles not showing in ssl mode
+* Allow notify to group users if using group plugin for revisions.